v-azza/carsavingscountdown/README.md

 This repo will consist of a very simple Python script that will be stored locally on my Windows machine which will run on startup which will remind me of my savings target and how far I am off the target.
 I will employ the use of a seperate .bat file that will run on startup with the use of Windows Task Scheduler

-This script works by creating seperate functions for each 'component' of this script's utility.
+This script works by creating seperate functions for each component of this script's utility.
 These components include:

 1. Loading the savings figures from savings.json.
 2. Saving the updated values to savings.json.